astronomer/airflow-guides/guides/dynamic-tasks.md

 ## Mapping over the result of another operator

-It is possible to use the output of an upstream operator as the input over which a downstream task is being mapped over.
-A possible use case is shown below in the ETL example.
+You can use the output of an upstream operator as the input data for a dynamically mapped downstream task.

-In this section we will show how to pass mapping information to a downstream task for the following cases:
+In this section you'll learn how to pass mapping information to a downstream task for each of the following scenarios:

-- Both tasks are defined using the TaskFlowAPI.
+- Both tasks are defined using the TaskFlow API.
-- The upstream task is defined using the TaskFlowAPI and the downstream task is using a traditional operator.
+- The upstream task is defined using the TaskFlow API and the downstream task is using a traditional operator.
-- The upstream task is defined using a traditional operator and the downstream task is defined using the TaskFlowAPI.
+- The upstream task is defined using a traditional operator and the downstream task is defined using the TaskFlow API.
 - Both tasks are defined using traditional operators.

+### Map inputs when both tasks are defined with the TaskFlow API

-If both tasks are defined using the TaskFlowAPI, you can provide the call of the upstream task to the keyword parameter that is being expanded over.
+If both tasks are defined using the TaskFlow API, you can provide a function call to the upstream task as the argument for the `expand()` function.

 ```Python
 @task